Sk3llington/Purple-Teaming/README.md

 #### Alarm:

 - Alarms should trigger when more than 100 requests per seconds for a duration of 5 seconds is detected.
-- Alarms should trigger when an IP address that is “not allowed” is trying to authenticate.
+- Alarms should trigger when an IP address that is not on the whitelist is trying to authenticate.

 #### System Hardening: